WOBM (AM): History

 On September 3, 2010, WADB changed its format to oldies, simulcasting WOBM.
 Both stations continue to broadcast Lakewood BlueClaws minor league baseball and play-by-play of high school sports.
 On May 19, 2014, WADB changed its format news/talk.
 On January 3, 2017, WADB returned to an oldies format, branded as "Beach Radio".

 On February 1, 2022, at 10 am, after playing "Thunder Road" by Bruce Springsteen, WADB changed its format from oldies to country, branded as "Cat Country 96.7/104.1", with the first song being "Cold as You" by Luke Combs.
 The "Cat Country" branding was shared with Atlantic City sister station WPUR.

 On July 10, 2023, WADB dropped the country format and began simulcasting the adult contemporary format of WOBM-FM, expanding that station's coverage of Monmouth County; the format change also ended the simulcast with WOBM AM, which began simulcasting WJLK.
 The "Cat Country Jersey Shore" website was then redirected to the WPUR website.
 WADB's call sign was changed to WOBM on July 31, 2023.

 WOBM AM went silent in March 2025.
 The shutdown was part of a series of closures of under-performing Townsquare Media stations; WJLK AM, the former WOBM, also concurrently suspended operations.
 Townsquare COO Erik Hellum told trade publication Inside Radio that the stations were closed because high expenses related to their tower leases and utilities had led to financial losses.

+In March 2026, WOBM and translator W244EE (96.7 FM) returned to the air with the "Beach Radio" oldies format simulcast with WJLK.